-Whenever I heard of someone facing a terminal diagnosis, I offered a free portrait session as a way to pay it forward.
-My first donated session was for my neighbor, Brooke, who delivered her son at full term, but he wasn't breathing.
+Before Skylar died, I got a phone call that my neighbor, Brooke, delivered her son at full term, but he wasn't breathing.
+My neighbor asked if I could come take photos while he was still on life support.
 Skylar was just 6 months old at the time, and capturing Brooke's whole family saying goodbye to their son, knowing that I would soon be watching my whole family say goodbye to Skylar, was one of the hardest things I've ever had to do.
 Looking through the viewfinder, with tears streaming down my face, we captured some really sweet moments, and I sobbed the whole way home.

-Once Skylar died, I continued to donate sessions for other SMA kids, people with genetic conditions like Cystic Fibrosis, and adults with stage 4 cancers of various types.
+Once Skylar died, I continued to donate sessions for other people who were facing a terminal diagnosis of any kind.
 People frequently ask me how can I do what I do...
-The suffering and grief I've been through, along with the suffering I've joined others in, is hard, and it hurts, and there's pain involved, but there is great joy and much hope too.
+My response is how can I not?
+The suffering and grief I've been through, along with the suffering I've joined others in, is hard, and it hurts, and there's pain involved, but there is great love and hope too.
 I know that this gift can help people through some of the darkest times they will face in life, when many people find themselves feeling helpless and alone.
 I was so grateful for those who entered into our grief and suffering with us in a world where the natural tendency is to run away.
 Not only do I hope to pay it forward, but I hope to change the way we look at grief and suffering so that we can love people better.